oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_identity_domain_module.rst

                                                                                     </ul>
                                                                             </td>
                                                                 <td>
-                                            <div>Indicates if admin user created in IDCS stripe would like to receive notification like welcome email or not.
-Required field only if admin information is provided, otherwise optional.</div>
+                                            <div>Indicates whether or not the administrator user created in the IDCS stripe would like to receive notifications like a welcome email.
+This field is required only if admin information is provided.
+This field is otherwise optional.</div>
                                                         </td>
             </tr>
                                 <tr>